pataquets/MongoAnyman/Readme.txt

   collection:
   database:
   summary: JSON PROJECTION
+  aggregate: [True / False] - is this an aggregation pipeline or a query
+  links: [ Array of objects { from: FIELDNAME, tosearch: "Name of search" ]
+  visible: [True/False] - is it on the list
+  drilldown: Agg only - Name of Search to run on click - existing paramsas passed + RecordID (which is _id)
+  formorder: Array of objects desribing search form in order (optional) objects are {name: THe Label and placeholder, type 'Choice | Str | Int', field : (used with Choice to specify field for dropdown contents)
 }
   JSON QUERY is a String containing the JSON, not a JSON Object for a search, you can use placeholders as @Fieldname in the query which will be shown as the fields to search.
 All strings must be quoted.